Mafalda-SFU/Mafalda-SFU.github.io/docs/_pages/about.md

 library, you can scale your application to thousands of participants in a matter of minutes.

-Following development best practices, code is splitted in multiple modules with a common API, allowing to combine between them in the most optimal way for your particular use case, and with more than 90% tests code coverage in most of the modules.
+Following development best practices, code is split in multiple modules with a common API, allowing to combine between them in the most optimal way for your particular use case, and with more than 90% tests code coverage in most of the modules.